deadpool2022/node-docker/Readme.md

 | Command to run docker compose up with prod requirements | `docker-compose -f ./docker-compose.yml -f ./docker-compose.prod.yml up --build -d` |
 | Command to run docker compose down with dev requirements | `docker-compose -f ./docker-compose.yml -f ./docker-compose.dev.yml down -v` |
 | Command to run docker compose down with prod requirements | `docker-compose -f ./docker-compose.yml -f ./docker-compose.prod.yml down -v` |

+# Notes
+- use volumes to store persistent data
+- do not use `-v` along with `down` when volumes are defined, other wise using `-v` with `down` will delete name volumes also